hbctraining/Intro-to-rnaseq-hpc-O2/lessons/06_data_organization.md

 ***
 ### Homework exercise

-- Take a moment to create a README for the `rnaseq/` folder (hint: use `nano` to create the file).
+- Take a moment to create a README for the `rnaseq/` folder (hint: use `vim` to create the file).
 Give a short description of the project and brief descriptions of the types of files you will be storing within each of the sub-directories.
 ***

 ## The example dataset